Selecting your Courses

 - Heads of Faculty will identify any students (based on internal and external results) who have not met the entry criteria for any course.

 - On a set day, prior to the beginning of formal classes, all senior students will be asked to collect their timetables and confirm their courses.
-On this day, subject change requests can be made to the Deputy Principal Teaching and Learning.
+On this day, subject change requests can be made to the Head of the Senior School.
 The student must have discussed this request with their parents and the parents must have granted approval for this change to occur.

-- For students who have not met the entry criteria into a course, this should be discussed with the Deputy Principal Teaching and Learning.
+- For students who have not met the entry criteria into a course, this should be discussed with the Deputy Head of the Senior School.

 - Subject changes can only be made if the class a student selects has spare capacity.

 - Where two or more classes of the same subject exist, class balancing will occur.